protectai/llm-guard/docs/input_scanners/anonymize.md

 Furthermore, any unintentional dispatch of PII to LLMs can proliferate this data across various storage points, thus raising the stakes.

-## Attack
+## Attack scenario

-Sometimes, Language Learning Models (or LLMs) can accidentally share private info from the prompts they get.
-This can be bad because it might let others see or use this info in the wrong way.

-To stop this from happening, we use the `Anonymize` scanner.
-It makes sure user prompts don’t have any private details before the model sees them.
+Some model providers may train their models on your requests, which can be a privacy concern.
+Use the scanner to ensure PII is not leaked to the model provider.

-## PII Entities
+## PII entities

 - **Credit Cards**: Formats mentioned in [Wikipedia](https://en.wikipedia.org/wiki/Payment_card_number).
   - `4111111111111111`